arfazhxss/rubiks-cube-cpp/2 MacOS Builds/0 Mini Projects/Rubik's Cube/README.md

 # OpenGL/glut Rubik Cube

 Rubik Cube in C++ with OpenGL/glut

 ## Documentation

-Everything is in one file just because.
+Everything is in one file just because you can compile and run them with just one command.

 **Compile with:** `make`

 **Run with:** `./OpenGL`

+**Clean:** `make clean`

 ### Commands